Alburtis, Pennsylvania

-Alburtis is a borough in Lehigh County, Pennsylvania.
+Alburtis is a borough in Lehigh County, Pennsylvania, United States.
 The borough's population was 2,596 as of the 2020 census.
 It is a suburb of Allentown, the third largest city in Pennsylvania.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.